Traction control light won’t turn off — causes and fixes

 A faulty speed sensor is one of the most common reasons the traction control light keeps illuminating.
 The wheel speed sensors are mounted in each hub of the car and track the speed of the car’s wheel in relation to another.
 If the speed rotation of any wheel unexpectedly changes while you are accelerating, the sensors will detect the change and inform the traction control system.

 If the sensors relay a variation in speed from one wheel end location to another, the vehicle’s traction control system will intercede.
 When the wheel speed sensors get damaged, the traction control system will fail to step in to resolve the issue.
 This causes your car to lose traction and makes the flashing traction control light come on.
+That’s why it comes in handy to know the bad speed sensor symptoms so you can prevent such scenarios.

 Bad road condition